htahirov/digital-login/README.md

 - RedirectUri (the deep link URI configured in the app).
 [You give them]
 - DigitalLoginPlugin handles the login process and returns the authentication code via stream.

 Deep Linking ensures the user is brought back to the app after successful login via the web browser.

+## Faced issues?
+If you encounter any problems or you feel the library is missing a feature, please raise a ticket on <a href=https://github.com/htahirov/digital-login/issues>GitHub</a> and I'll look into it.

+## 📃 License
+<a href="https://github.com/htahirov/digital-login/blob/release/LICENSE">MIT License</a>